Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/user_guide/drivers.rst

      - ✘
      - ✔

-For all these types of movement, the drivers adopt velocity Verlet integration time scheme.
-Below is a summary table showing how positions, forces or velocities are calculated according to the type of movement.
+For all these types of movement, the drivers adopt a velocity Verlet integration time scheme.
+Below is a summary table showing how positions, forces, or velocities are calculated according to the type of movement.